 Revit will trim any trailing carriage returns or spaces found at the end of a text string.
 This warning identifies the fact there is a small difference between the Excel value, which has a carriage return or a space at the end of the text, and Revit, which will remove the extra space.

 The elements noted will not be changed as they have been excluded from the current Link Definition, either by the Categories selected, or by the Property or Phase Filters.
-For more information, see Link Properties.
+For more information, see Editing Revit Link Properties with Ideate BIMLink.

 Linked file data can be exported from the parent file, but can only be imported into the child file (where the elements exist).
 For more information on this, refer to Work with Revit Linked Files.